What is a 4-H Project?

 Project work is self-paced and individual.
 The project the child chooses should reflect his/her/their interests.

 Keep in mind that the topic a child chooses isn’t the most important part of project work.
-It is the process of completing a project record that helps youth develop skills in:
+It is the process of completing a project – goal setting, project experiences and reflection – that helps youth develop skills in:

 - Setting and completing goals